gboehl/dynare/doc/manual/source/the-model-file.rst

        algorithm of *Kim, Kim, Schaumburg and Sims (2008)*, while at third order its generalization by *Andreasen,
        Fernández-Villaverde and Rubio-Ramírez (2018)* is used.
        Not available above third order.
+When specified, theoretical moments are based on the pruned state space, i.e. the computation of second moments uses all terms as in *Andreasen, Fernández-Villaverde and Rubio-Ramírez (2018), page 10* as opposed to simply providing a second-order accurate result based on the linear solution as in *Kim, Kim, Schaumburg and Sims (2008)*.

     .. option:: partial_information